 Meet the Artist: Dawn Trimble

 Dawn Trimble spent years in architecture and design before turning to painting.
 She creates ethereal watercolors, forming abstract shapes with evocative movement.
-We’re proud to feature her as one of four artists in our Black Artists Print Shop.
+We’re proud to feature her as one of the first four artists in our Black Artists Print Shop.

 What is your background as an artist?